pajaspace/arduino/README.md

   ---------------------------------------
    Note> Its not started on first time , because of not_cleaned_cash problem.

+typ of failure >>

+  hod = int(dataArray[0])  # Convert first element to floating number and put in temp
+   ValueError: invalid literal for int() with base 10: '9\r-5\r\n'

-   But it is working fine :-)
+work arruond >> just starting application couple of time , abd its started ok . ... - one of bug currently But it is working fine :-)

    ----------------------------------------